RomanAlexandroff/ESP32-Hard-Fault-Tests/README.md

 Hard faults and crashes are the bogeymen of novice embedded software developers.
 This project serves as an educational resource designed to confront these fears head-on by exploring a comprehensive range of scenarios that can lead to crashes on the ESP32.

 The primary objective of this project is to identify, document and experience all possible causes of program execution crashes firsthand.
+The project aims to let unexperienced developers meet a variety of program crashes in a controlled enviroment and get used to them, making encountering a crash an ordinary day-to-day experience, thereby reducing the associated stress.

-By allowing inexperienced developers to encounter various program crashes in a controlled environment, the project aims to normalize these issues, demystifying them and making them a routine part of development.
+By allowing inexperienced developers to encounter various program crashes in a controlled environment, the project aims to normalize these issues, making them a routine part of development.
 This approach seeks to reduce the stress associated with encountering crashes, empowering developers to handle them with confidence.

 ## Features